 This year I wanted to learn how to knit a jumper or cardigan seamlessly top down.
-After browsing Ravelry a while I found Quiet stars cardigan by Joji Locatelli which matched my criteria of seamless and buttonless top-down cardigan.
+After browsing Ravelry a while I found Quiet stars cardigan by Joji Locatelli which is a lace cardigan with a shawl neck and a-line shaping.
+It matched my criteria of seamless and buttonless top-down cardigan.
 The cardigan has shaping that fits perfectly my body and has so many beautiful details that I had to make it.

 It took me a month to finish the cardigan.
 I knitted almost every night at least a little so I have to say that this is not the quickest knit.
 However, I am very pleased with the result and this is going to be for sure my favourite cardigan.
 It is so pretty that I can wear it with a cocktail dress but most likely I’m going to wear this at the office.